dnstld/scss-boilerplate/README.md

 ## Command line

-# To dev...
+To dev...

 ```
 gulp
 ```
 This command will start a server, load the page in Google Chrome and watch all files to reload the browser when saved.

-# To prepare files for production...<br />
+To prepare files for production...<br />

 ```
 gulp production
 ```

-This command will create a directory called <i>production</i> in the root of the project with the files and folders inside it.
+This command will create a directory called <i>production</i> in the root of the project with the files and folders inside.